KsinghP/NYPD-Officer-Complaints-Analysis/README.md

 1. The top 100 officers - 2.5% of total - with most complaints against them make up 11% of the total complaints.
 2. The interactive bubble chart provides details on each of these 100 officers.

-#### Part 4:  Does an officer's ethnicity decide how quickly (or slowly) the board reaches a decision?
+#### Part 4: Does an officer's ethnicity impact how quickly (or slowly) the Board reaches a decision?
-1. A histogram comparing White and Black officers shows that this isn't the case -
+1. Histograms comparing officers of different shows that this isn't the case - the board reaches a decision on nearly all complaints within 20 months, regardless of the race of the officer

+#### Part 5: Are the youth more likely to file a complaint?
+1. Yes - a histogram shows that 60% complaints come from people between the ages of 14 and 34.
+Note that this could either be because the officers are more likely to commit abuses against the youth or because the youth are more likely to report abuses, or both.

+#### Part 6: Visualize changes in ranks of each of the 3996 officers
+1. I've drawn a Sankey diagram to show change between the current rank and the rank at the time of the first incident, for each unique officer.
+1. Nearly 50% of the officers who were Police Officers at the time of their first complaint, are still Police Officers (many of these could be young officers, so their